To create a public park in the centre of Birmingham

 Other global cities are known and celebrated for having signature parks at their centres, for example London, Berlin, New York and Washington.
 In fact, Central Park in New York is a main visitor attraction and generates $1Billion annually to the local economy.
 There is no doubt that global cities benefit from having well-known parks at their centres.
 The wholesale markets site is the last area of large open space left in Birmingham's city centre, and one still in public ownership, that could be transformed in this way.
 So now it’s our turn and our last chance to have a large city centre park.
 Situated right next to the Bullring, it would be the missing piece of the jigsaw, a green hub that connects different parts of the city, making a legacy for generations to come.
 So please join the campaign to turn a brownfield site into a green one by signing this petition and following updates on the CityPark4Brum website, as well as on Twitter, FaceBook & Instagram.

 The original petition was submitted to Birmingham City Council as part of its Smithfield consultations in 2015 and 2016.
 In July 2018 the updated petition, now with over 6000 names, was sent to both Birmingham City Council and to Andy Street, the West Midlands Mayor.
-While we are waiting on the next steps, we are continuing to ask for more people to show their support by signing this petition.
-Our new target is 10,000 signatures by December 2018.
+Since then, and while we have been waiting on the council's next steps, we have received thousands more signatures.
+So now we have decided to send the petition to the council for a final time in January 2019, with a new target of 10,000 supporters.

 Today: James is counting on you